 In our last post, we discussed the role of investments in a complete financial strategy.
 But what is an investment?
 How does it work?
 And, what are the different types of investments you might include in your portfolio?
 We’ll answer these questions today.
 This blog is for educational purposes only and not meant to be investment advice.

 What is an Investment?

-Dictionary.com defines investment as something you put your money or capital into in order to gain profitable returns.
+Dictionary.com defines investment as something you put your “money or capital into in order to gain profitable returns.”
 Basically, when you invest, you buy something with the goal of making a profit.

 How Investments Work

 An investment can yield two different kinds of returns, or profits,—income and capital gains.

 Income is the regular cash flow your investment produces.